 APOA2 plays a role in fat metabolism, insulin sensitivity and obesity.
 Certain variations are associated with a higher (more negative) response to a diet high in saturated fats and the likelihood of developing obesity.

-Start by nixing saturated fats from your diet and put your efforts toward high-intensity workouts over steady-state cardio.
+The hack: Start by nixing saturated fats from your diet and put your efforts toward high-intensity workouts over steady-state cardio.
 Turn your workouts metabolic by introducing plyometrics and strength and conditioning HIIT routines.
 Adopt a sensible diet plan so you have a better chance of dropping weight—and keeping it off.

-Struggle: stomach discomfort after dairy consumption
+Struggle: Stomach discomfort after dairy consumption

 Lactate processing gene: LCT